top of page

 Itinerary

-Day 1 – Run With the Herd
+Day 1 – Taking Horses to the Reserve

-Evening sundowners, a campfire, and horses grazing nearby.
+Each evening: sundowners, a campfire, and horses grazing nearby.

 Day 2 – Settling In